Venue: The Curve - William Street, Slough, Berkshire, SL1 1XY

 Updates were provided by scheme promoters on each of the approved schemes:

-2.01 Newbury: Kings Road Link Road – update noted.
+2.01 Newbury: Kings Road Link Road – good progress was being made on site.

 2.03 Newbury: London Road Industrial Estate – completed.